smcin1410/shoofhowlz/DEPLOYMENT.md

 ## You're Live!

 Your application is now deployed.
 You and your friends can access the Vercel URL to participate in the draft.
 Remember to also open the `/display` route on a large screen for your in-person draft!

+---

+*This guide was last updated following the successful deployment of the application.*